How to Visit Rome & Rome Itinerary

 Papal Palace of Castel Gandolfo

-Once out of the garden, you can visit the huge 17th century villa that was used as a summer residence and vacation retreat for the pope.
-It is interesting to do but there is a lot to listen from the included audio guide.
+Once out of the garden, you can visit the huge 17th-century villa that was used as a summer residence and vacation retreat for the pope.
+It is interesting to do, but there is a lot to listen to from the included audio guide.
 As you can get to know each pope!
-And there wasn’t only a few of them.
+And there weren’t only a few of them.

-Then you walk by lots of different room within the villa.
+Then you walk past many different rooms in the villa.
 Once out, simply walk back to the train station to go back to Rome.

 Rome Itinerary Day 4: Garden of Rome